dikortis/LetsTalkETC/Episodes/Episode_12.md

-to agree that this should be the next block other than someone saying this is the next block and I could work to prove so um you know like all the nodes on the
+to agree that this should be the next block other than someone saying this is the next block and I could work to prove so you know like all the nodes on the
 Bitcoin network have a similar but slightly different men pool their different transactions can pull